ThatConference/that-website/markdown/blog/introducing-that-dot-us.md

 Tickets.
 You still have a week to get your ticket for THAT Online.
 For this year, we’ve redone how tickets work.
 Tickets range from a zero cost Camper ticket to a \$1000 Corporate Partner ticket.
 You get to pick the ticket, you get to pick the price that is right for you.
 Secure your ticket today at [http://tickets.thatconference.com](http://tickets.thatconference.com)

-We're beyond excited to kick off [THAT Online](https://that.us), and with it, the frenzy that follow.
+We're beyond excited to kick off [THAT Online](https://that.us), and with it, the frenzy that follows.
 Get your [ticket](http://tickets.thatconference.com/), [get your gear](https://store.thatconference.com), [load up the schedule](https://that.us/sessions).
 It's THAT time!

+❤️

-❤️ Clark and That Crew
+Clark and That Crew